 - Ito Yokado

 - FitCare DEPOT

 - Don Quijote

 Pregnancy tests can usually be found in the same section as condoms.
 I spent a lot of time searching the aisles where the feminine hygiene products were located thinking they would be there.
 Instead, I found some across from the painkillers and medicine.

 Most pregnancy tests in Japan cost between 400 to 2500 yen.
 The range in price depends on how many tests are inside the box, and whether or not they’re digital.
-If you and your partner are trying for a baby it might be cheaper to buy a larger box such as this set of 12.
+If you and your partner are trying for a baby it might be cheaper to buy a larger box.

 If you have trouble finding the pregnancy tests while in the store, you can ask one of the clerks:

 Where are the pregnancy tests? 妊娠検査薬はどこですか？(Ninshin kensa yaku wa doko desu ka?)

 Do you have any pregnancy tests? 妊娠検査薬ありますか？ (Ninshin kensa yaku arimasu ka?)

 Be careful not to confuse the ovulation tests with the pregnancy tests though.
 Ovulation tests are called 排卵日予測検査薬 (はいらんびよそくけんさやく).